-You’re reading this section because you haven’t had an update on your application from an employer.
-In most cases you shouldn’t worry, because reviewing your application alongside others can take some time.
+You’re probably reading this section because you haven’t received an update about your job application.
+In most cases you shouldn’t worry, because reviewing your application can take some time.

-- Many Schools and Colleges shortlist candidates the expiry date for new applications
+- Many Schools and Colleges shortlist candidates after the expiry date for new applications.

 - Most employers want to collect numerous applicants before they feel able to compare them.